khmarbaise/jdk9-jlink-jmod-example/maven-example/README.md

 Status
 ------
+ * Currently the maven-jlink-plugin does not create an artifact which can be used during install/deploy phase.
+Only created in `target` directory.
  * Only working for the given JDK in the toolchains configuration.
  * Currently not more than a Proof of Concept
  * Everything here is speculative!